kyx0r/tinycc/README.md

 # Tinycc
 Single header C99 compiler (TCC)

 Entire core of TCC compiler in one file.
 Including all architectures.
-43000 LOC
+52000 LOC Including my modifications and improvements.

 # Why?